-Marks & Spencer kicked off Veganuary by launching a 60-strong vegan range called Plant Kitchen.
+Marks & Spencer kicked off Veganuary by launching a 60-strong vegan own-brand range called Plant Kitchen.
 The range comprises a number of fresh meals, salads, snacks and ingredients including vegan coleslaws and potato salad – which it claims are high street firsts.

 To offer deeper insight into the range, we’ve selected 13 of the new products to highlight what they are, what they’re competing against and what they tell us about Marks & Spencer’s wider own-brand strategy.
 This time, expert analysis is from Plant Based to Business co-founder Jennifer Pardoe.